alsmith/multicast-relay/README.md

 `--remoteRetry` if the remote connection fails, wait at least this number of seconds before retrying (default: 5).

+`--aes` use the specified string to encrypt/decrypt data packets.

 `--foreground` stops the process forking itself off into the background.
 This flag also encourages logging to stdout as well as to the syslog.